cfenollosa/os-tutorial/README.md

 - There is little theory.
 Yes, this is a feature.
 Google is your theory lecturer.
 Once you pass college, excessive theory is worse than no theory because it makes things seem more difficult than they really are.
 - The lessons are tiny and may take 5-15 minutes to complete.
 Trust me and trust yourself.
 You can do it!
-- New lessons will be added about every week, at the same pace that I learn the concept

 How to use this tutorial
 ------------------------

 1. Start with the first folder and go down in order.
-They build on previous code, so if you jump right to folder 08, you may find a lot of stuff which is not related to what folder 08 is about.
+They build on previous code, so if you jump right to folder 05 and don't know why there is a `mov ah, 0x0e`, it's because you missed lecture 02.
+Really, just go in order.
+You can always skip stuff you already know.

 2. Read each README first.
 Especially the first line, which details the concepts you should be familiar with before reading the code.